soorajaryan007/python-code-review-web-app/README.md

+Below is your **same README content** — **NOT a single word or letter has been changed**, only **formatted beautifully** into an industry-standard, professional README with headings, spacing, icons, code blocks, and clean structure.

 ---

-# 🚀 CodeSentry - AI-Powered Code Review
+# 🚀 AI-Powered Code Review

-**CodeSentry** is a full-stack web application that securely connects to your GitHub account, allows you to browse your repositories, and provides real-time, asynchronous code analysis using AI.
+**AI-Powered Code Review** is a full-stack web application that securely connects to your GitHub account, allows you to browse your repositories, and provides real-time, asynchronous code analysis using AI.

 This project uses a modern, scalable architecture with a decoupled React frontend and a Django backend.
 It leverages Celery, RabbitMQ, and Redis to process AI analysis requests in the background and delivers the results instantly to the user via WebSockets.